Harsha2k3/YT_API_Channel_Comparator/README.md

     - The results will be saved in the `output` directory.

 ## Contact
-- For any inquiries or questions regarding the T-20 Score Predictor, please reach out to harshamamidipaka2003@gmail.com
+- For any inquiries or questions regarding the YT API Channel Comparator, please reach out to harshamamidipaka2003@gmail.com